 - Provide a forum wherein the members can discuss issues of professional concern.

 - Provide the opportunity for its members to collaborate in providing resources and solutions for their clients.

-Should you need to contact us please contact us through our website around the data we retain please contact us by email with your request firstname.lastname@example.org by written request to our registered office below.
+Should you need to contact us please contact us through our website around the data we retain or email us at email@example.com or by written request to our registered office below.

 Ireland Charter Chapter of the ICF Ltd.